 - 1. Support under this measure shall cover new participation by farmers in: - (a) quality schemes for agricultural products, cotton or foodstuffs established by Union legislation established under the following Regulations and provisions: - i.
-Title VI of Council Regulation (EC) No 1493/1999 of 17 May 1999 on the common organisation of the market in wine; - Council Regulation (EC) No 509/2006 of 20 March 2006 on agricultural ii. products and foodstuffs as traditional specialities guaranteed; - iii.
-Council Regulation (EC) No 510/2006 of 20 March 2006 on the protection of geographical indications and designations of origin for agricultural products and foodstuffs;
+Title VI of Council Regulation (EC) No 1493/1999 of 17 May 1999 on the common organisation of the market in wine 32; - ii.
+Council Regulation (EC) No 509/2006 of 20 March 2006 on agricultural products and foodstuffs as traditional specialities guaranteed33; - iii.
+Council Regulation (EC) No 510/2006 of 20 March 2006 on the protection of geographical indications and designations of origin for agricultural products and foodstuffs34; - iv.
+Council Regulation (EC) No 834/2007 of 28 June 2007 on organic production and labelling of organic products and repealing Regulation (EEC) No 2092/9135;